kexiZeroing/FE-Learning-notes/knowledge/http/http caching.md

 > A `Cache-Control` response header that contains `stale-while-revalidate` should also contain `max-age` which determines staleness.
 If the locally cached response is still fresh, then it can be used to fulfill a browser's request.
 But if the cached response is stale, then another age-based check is performed: is the age of the cached response within the window of time covered by the `stale-while-revalidate` setting?
 If the age of a stale response falls into this window, then it will be used to fulfill the browser's request. **At the same time, a "revalidation" request will be made against the network in a way that doesn't delay the use of the cached response**.
 Then the network response is stored locally, replacing whatever was previously cache, and resetting the "freshness" timer.
 If the stale cached response is old enough that it falls outside the `stale-while-revalidate` window of time, then it will not fulfill the browser's request.
 The browser will instead retrieve a response from the network, and use that for both fulfilling the request and also populating the local cache with a fresh response.

+### Caching strategies used in service worker
+- **stale-while-revalidate** strategy has requests attempt to respond with a cached resource if one is available, falling back to a network request if it hasn’t been cached.
+A network request is used to update a cached resource after the cached resources has been served.

+- **network first** strategy will try and fetch the latest version of a resource from the network.
+If the request is successful, it’ll serve that to the user and store it in the cache.
+If not, it will respond with the cached resource.

+- **cache first** strategy will check to see if resources are in the cache before trying to go to the network.
+If they are, they’re served, if not, they’re retrieved from the network and a version is stored in the cache.
+This strategy doesn’t have a built-in mechanism for updating cached items, so be sure to use it in conjunction with another way to update what’s cached, like expire headers or resource hashing.

+- **cache only** strategy is similar to the cache first strategy, except that resources can only be retrieved from the cache; you’ll need to get the items into the cache without relying on a network fallback if the resource isn’t there.
+It’s good for resources that should be updated when your Service Worker updates, like an offline fallback page, as that’s the most common time these resources will be updated.

+- **network only** strategy can be thought of as being similar to how browsers behave without the use of a service worker or the Cache Storage API.
+Requests will only be able to respond with a resource if it can be fetched from the network.

 ### Freshness
 Before this expiration time, the resource is **fresh**; after the expiration time, the resource is **stale**.
 Note that a stale resource is not evicted or ignored; when the cache receives a request for a stale resource, it forwards this request with a `If-None-Match` to check if it is in fact still fresh.
 If so, the server **returns a `304 (Not Modified)` header without sending the body of the requested resource**, saving some bandwidth.